Life and Health

 Icelandic Health Insurance operates in accordance with the Act on Health Insurance, No. 112/2008.
 The agency administers health insurance, and handles negotiations and payments for healthcare services, as well as additional tasks.

-The Medicinal Products Act, No. 93/1994, lays down the framework for provision and sale of medicinal products in Iceland.
-According to the Act, a Medicinal Products Director in the Ministry of Welfare is responsible for matters concerning medicinal products on behalf of the Minister.
+The Medicinal Products Act, lays down the framework for provision and sale of medicinal products in Iceland.
+According to the Act, a Medicinal Products Director in the Ministry of Health is responsible for matters concerning medicinal products on behalf of the Minister.
 The basic objective of the Medicinal products Act is to ensure a sufficient supply of medicinal products with quality and secure service, to increase public education on use of medicinal products, prevent immoderate use of pharmaceuticals and keep costs to a minimum.
 Professional supervision of manufacturing, import and distribution of medicinal products is the task of the Icelandic Medicines Agency.
 The Agency is also responsible for supervision of medical devices, as provided for in the Act on Medical Devices, No. 16/2001.

 The Icelandic Radiation Safety Authority operates in accordance with the Act on Radiation Protection, No. 44/2002, as subsequently amended.